-The Guatemala sugar industry is fully committed to both food security and climate change mitigation through collaboration with various stakeholders to protect land, air and water quality.
+The Guatemalan Sugar Industry is fully committed to both food security and climate change mitigation through collaboration with various stakeholders to protect land, air and water quality.
 The industry continues to develop and implement methods for the sustainable use of natural resources, such as the production of cogeneration of clean energy and the restoration of forest cover, that will protect and promote ongoing sustainable and responsible cultivation and production for the future.

 Cengicaña, the industry’s scientific arm, has implemented precision agriculture to reduce water and fertilizer use, as well as demand for new land; and promoted the gradual adoption of green cane harvesting to reduce impact of smoke and ash in the air, as well as preserving biodiversity.